rbowsley/lamplighthelp/source/51-2-4_Relationships.markdown

 - **Types of Relationship**

    You can see that relationships can be two-way.
 In this system, Mentor (Mentee) is two-way.
-This means that one {{person}} is the mentor, the other the mentee.
+This means that one person is the mentor, the other the mentee.

    I’m going to add a mentor/mentee relationship with another {{user}}.
 When I save, this profile is shown as the Mentee, which is incorrect.
 To reverse a relationship, left-click the menu icon or right-click anywhere in the row to view the contextual menu, and click ‘Reverse’.
 You can see that the relationship has now been inverted.